travi/php-framework/README.md

 `php ../path/to/composer.phar install` will make the framework available for your project

 ## Example
 An example implementation has been built.
-The repo can be found [here] (https://github.com/travi/example-framework).
+The repo can be found [here](https://github.com/travi/example-framework).